 There are significant potential advantages to seeking finance from those closest to you.
 Perhaps the most important of these is that you do not have to deal with the banks.
-Your friends and family are likely to have a much better understanding of your business than the High Street giants, and they are likely to be more understanding in the event that things do not go as planned.
-You are also almost certain to get a better rate from friends and family than you are on the High Street, even during a time at which base rates remain at a historic low.
+Your friends and family are likely to have a much better understanding of your business than the high street giants, and they are likely to be more understanding in the event that things do not go as planned.
+You are also almost certain to get a better rate from friends and family than you are on the high street.

 Many of those who borrow from friends and family do so from those with existing business experience.
 This can also be hugely beneficial, particularly to first-time entrepreneurs, as these individuals can often contribute valuable knowledge as well as cash.

 However, it is important that you treat finance from friends or family exactly as you would funding from a bank or other lender.
-It is vital that Make sure that you have the terms of the funding clearly set out in writing.
 Is the money a loan, or is it being invested in exchange for equity?
 How long is the term of the loan?
 At what rate is it being lent?
 When will repayment be expected?
-It is vital that you have these crucial aspects set out on writing before you accept the loan.
+It is vital that you have these crucial aspects set out in writing before you accept the loan.
 You may wish to seek professional legal assistance to help you draw up this document.
 This might seem like overkill, but it will help to avoid the potential for misunderstandings, and can prove vital in ensuring that things don't turn sour.

-But banks are still a key destination for businesses seeking cash.
-There is some evidence to suggest that some businesses are not getting the funding they need because they have been put off applying altogether.
-It is worth remembering that banks have lending targets that they are expected to meet.
-If you believe that you have a viable business, and if you and your firm are creditworthy, then the banks are still worth a shot.
+Banks are still a key destination for businesses seeking cash, and it's worth remembering that many lenders have targets that they are expected to meet.
+If you believe that you have a viable business, and if you and your firm are creditworthy, then banks are worth a shot.

 There are two key types of bank finance that you might consider: loans, and overdrafts.
-Loans are provided for a set term of usually three to ten years.
-They will have an interest rate that is either fixed or variable - that is, it will either stay the same over the term of the loan, or it will change with the base rate.
+Loans are provided for a set term and will have an interest rate that is either fixed or variable - that is, it will either stay the same over the term of the loan, or it will change with the Bank of England's base rate.
 Loans have a number of distinct advantages.
-If you have a fixed rate loan you will know exactly how much you need to repay each month, and on what date.
+If you have a fixed-rate loan you will know exactly how much you need to repay each month, and on what date.
 You will know when the loan will be repaid and, in many cases, you might be able to extend it if your requirements change.

 Banks will normally require you to submit a comprehensive business plan in order to prove that your business is viable and has a strategy for repayment and growth.
 In the case of a new or untested business, you should be prepared for the bank to also perform credit referencing checks on all of the directors.
 Funding decisions may be contingent on your perceived creditworthiness, as well as that of your business.